silviachen46/SCTA/README.md

 ```

 ### Step 2: Agent-based Analysis
-Once everything is ready, simply click run button in main.py.
+Once everything is ready, simply run the script using `python main.py`.
 You should see logs start printing in terminal.

 ### Step 3: Checking the Results